Joan E. Schaffner

 2000 H Street, NW Washington DC 20052

-Professor Schaffner is former Chair and Newsletter Vice-Chair of the American Bar Association (ABA) Tort Trial & Insurance Practice Section (TIPS) Animal Law Committee; Founding Chair of the Association of American Law Schools (AALS) Section on Animal Law; and Fellow of the Oxford Centre for Animal Ethics.
-In 2019, Professor Schaffner received the ABA TIPS Andrew C. Hecker Memorial Award.
-In 2018, ze received the Excellence in Animal Law Award: Scholarship-Teaching-Service from the AALS Animal Law Section, and in 2013, ze received the ABA TIPS Excellence in the Advancement of Animal Law Award.
-Professor Schaffner was selected in 2017 as a Fellow to the American Bar Foundation.
+Joan is Publications Officer of the American Bar Association (ABA), International Law Section (ILS), Policy Vice-Chair and Past Co-Chair of the ABA ILS International Animal Law Committee; Newsletter Vice-Chair and Past Chair of the ABA Tort Trial & Insurance Practice Section (TIPS) Animal Law Committee; Founding Chair of the American Association of Law Schools (AALS) Section on Animal Law; Fellow of Oxford Centre for Animal Ethics; and on the Board of the International Coalition for Animal Protection.
+Joan has received the ABA TIPS Andrew C. Hecker Memorial Award, the AALS Excellence in Animal Law Award: Scholarship-Teaching-Service, and the ABA TIPS Excellence in the Advancement of Animal Law Award.
+On a personal note, Joan shares zir life with a magnificent family of felines

 In the News